minjee-kim/Validating-Computer-Simulations/README.md

 The main challenge is deciding:

-* where to simulate,
+* where to simulate
-* when to replicate,
+* when to replicate
-* when to stop,
+* when to stop
-* and what conclusions the available evidence supports.
+* what conclusions the available evidence supports

 A particular difficulty is that many parameter combinations can produce similar emergent behavior.
 This motivates connections to prior predictive checking, emulation, history matching, and simulation-based validation.